Poppy tea: Side effects and tolerance

-Side effects increase with dosage and include drowsiness, mild stomach ache, lethargy, urinary retention, bradypnea, constipation, nausea, respiratory depression and death.
-Nausea can be attributed to the presence of noscapine and is more common in first-time or inexperienced users.
-At high doses, the side effects are dangerous and can cause death through respiratory arrest or inhalation of vomit.
-Constipation often results from use, as with any opiate.
+Side effects increase with dosage, and include drowsiness, mild stomach ache, lethargy, urinary retention, bradypnea, constipation, nausea, respiratory depression, and death.
+Nausea can be attributed to the presence of noscapine.
+At high doses, the side effects are dangerous and can cause death through hypoventilation or pulmonary aspiration of vomit.

-Poppy tea is highly variable in potency; this accounts for almost all deaths related to the substance.
-Assume the tea is a saturated morphine solution when choosing the appropriate dose.
-Morphine's solubility in water is around 60mgs/ml.

-Additionally, frequent use results in high tolerance and dependence.
-Chemical dependency builds in relation to the frequency of use, dosage, age, sex, weight and medical condition.
-Once chemical dependency has developed, abrupt cessation of use will cause withdrawal; symptoms include leg and abdominal cramps, mydriasis, vomiting, diarrhea, headache, insomnia, cravings, lethargy and anxiety.
-Symptoms of withdrawal usually fade after 4–10 days but cravings and psychological dependence may continue for longer, in some cases up to a year.
-Treatment methods for addiction are generally the same for any opioid.
+Symptoms of withdrawal include diarrhea, vomiting, sweating, anxiety, rhinorrhea, agitation, seizures.

 Deaths

-In the United States, in 2003, a 17 year old who, according to his parents, was self-treating his anxiety with home-brewed poppy seed tea, died of pulmonary edema caused by acute morphine and codeine intoxication.
+In the United States, in 2003, a 17-year-old who, according to his parents, was self-treating his anxiety with home-brewed poppy seed tea, died of pulmonary edema caused by acute morphine and codeine intoxication.
 A Drug Alert posted by the DOJ in 2010 pointed to five deaths possibly resulting from drinking of poppy tea.
 Since 2010, not less than 10 deaths presumably related to poppy tea consumption were reported by the FDA's Center for Food Safety and Applied Nutrition Adverse Event Reporting System (CAERS).

 In Canada, on 19 May 2012, a 19-year-old from Nova Scotia died after drinking the tea from a poppy seed pod he purchased on the Internet.

 In November 2012, a Tasmanian youth died after drinking tea brewed from seed heads, and a 50-year-old Tasmanian man died in similar circumstances in February 2011.